realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - ## Problems Arising from Abusing `Static` Methods and Attributes <a name="problems-arising-from-abusing-static"></a>
     - ###### problems-arising-from-abusing-static
-    - Using `static` breaks the encapsulation of the object and leads to "procedural" style programming because it allows the data to be accessed and manipulated directly without the use of the methods of the `class`.
+    - Using `static` breaks the encapsulation of the object and leads to Procedural style programming because it allows the data to be accessed and manipulated directly without the creating an object of the `class`.
-    - Misuse of `static` methods often lead to "collections of static methods" that simply extended the "procedural" paradigm, except the code blocks now had a name (the name of the Class) and were grouped together instead of being globally accessible.
+    - Misuse of `static` keyword often lead to "collections of `static` methods" that simply extended the procedural paradigm, except the code blocks now had a name (the name of the `class`) and were grouped together instead of being globally accessible.
-    - The `static` methods were passed in data as parameters and returned data as a result, just like the "procedural" paradigm.
+    - The `static` methods are passed in the data as parameters and returned the result, just like the procedural paradigm.
         - When `static` is used this way, it completely breaks encapsulation.
-The objects are just bags to hold code, and the data is fully exposed to anyone who wants to access it, as it is not retained as state within the object.
+        - The objects are just bags to hold code (a name-space"), and the data is fully exposed to anyone who wants to access it, as it is not privately retained as state within the object.
-    - This `static` way of programming lead to the same exact problems as the "procedural" paradigm, but with the needlessly added complexity of the class and object paradigms.
+    - This `static` way of programming lead to the same exact problems as the procedural paradigm, but with the extra needless complexity of the "Class and Object" paradigm.

     - These were popularized by web frameworks such as Java's Spring Boot and Many Others.
       > - The Pain of OOP, Lecture #2: Static methods and attributes are evil
       >   - https://www.youtube.com/watch?v=lELJSj9mWbI

-    - One of the main problems is that `static` methods and data lead to issues with "testing" the code, as the `static` methods and data are stateful and are not encapsulated in an object, so they are not easily "mocked" or "stubbed" for testing purposes, ie: called with "known" data to verify the correctness of the method.
+    - One of the main problems is that `static` methods and data lead to issues with creating automated testing for the program, as the `static` methods and data are stateful and are not encapsulated in an object.
+This ends up making the methods and data not easily "mocked" or "stubbed" for automatic testing purposes
+      - Automated testing is simply creating and calling classes with "known" data to verify the correctness of the `class` and it's methods.
     - Another side-effect of `static` methods and data is that they are not "thread-safe" and can easily lead to data corruption.
     - And the largest issue is that `static` is shared mutable state and is the root of all evil in programming as it